alexmrbarreira/response_approach_perturbation_theory/README.md

 - Barreira & Schmidt 2017a, https://arxiv.org/abs/1703.09212
 - Barreira & Schmidt 2017b, https://arxiv.org/abs/1705.01092

 where it was used to calculate covariance matrices; these are the analysis and ploting scripts for these two papers.

-Consult the above two papers for comparisons against simulations, which are excellent.
+Consult these papers for comparisons against simulations, which are excellent.
 The response calculation is however much more time efficient!

 For more applications of the response approach see: